cyyeh/ai-medicine-specialization/diagnosis/README.md

 # AI for Medical Diagnosis

+Go to [this website](https://hackmd.io/@cyyeh/ai-medical-diagnosis) for better reading experience.

 ## Week 1, Disease detection with computer vision

 > By the end of this week, you will practice classifying diseases on chest x-rays using a neural network....